 At the beginning of the second year, the successful physics resident is given more responsibility (but always under the direct supervision of a physics staff member) and expected to function as a junior physicist.
 During the second year, the resident should develop confidence and continue the development of the necessary skills and experience to be prepared for independent clinical physics practice.
 By the completion of year two, the resident is expected to be able to perform all radiation oncology physics functions, including full calibration of treatment machines, checks of dosimetry work, radiation safety procures, clinical consultations, and patient-related dosimetry.

 During any given rotation, a resident may also work closely or interact with numerous physicists and staff at any given time in order to gain clinical insight or experience.
-Successful completion of each rotation includes completion of all the assigned tasks in the qualification card for that rotation, and passing the end-of-rotation comprehensive oral examination.
+Successful completion of each rotation includes completion of all the assigned competencies for that rotation and passing the end-of-rotation comprehensive oral examination.
 The rotations are offered in the following chronological order:

 ORIENTATION, SAFETY, AND EXTERNAL BEAM 1